webx-plus/WebX-Specification/docs/htmlpp/link.md

 ## Attributes

-- HREF - the url to link to
+- HREF - the URL to link to

 ### HREF